 For more than 200 years Jim Beam has been the classic bourbon, so the distillery is doing something right.
 Still crafted by Jim Beam’s great-grandson, the bourbon is cheap and good with caramel and light char notes, perfect for the inclusion in a classic cocktail.

 Looking to turn up the whiskey sour a notch?
 Grab the Wild Turkey Rye 101.
-Wild Turkey 101 is nearly synonymous with Wild Turkey bourbon, but Wild Turkey Rye 101 will add the same boozy punch while adding the rye complexity George Dickel and Old Overholt contributed.
+Wild Turkey 101 is nearly synonymous with Wild Turkey bourbon, but Wild Turkey Rye 101 will add the rye spice character (while maintaining the proof).